Hexuar/physics.h/README.md

 # Physics.h
-Physics.h is a simple physics library introducing the "val" class, which represents a scalar, vector or matrix with a unit.
+Physics.h is a simple physics library introducing the **val** class, which represents a scalar, vector or matrix with a unit.
 For your convenience, the library is packaged in a single header.
 Simply include this and you're good to go.

 ## Usage
 While physics values can be created with their constructor, you can also define them by multiplying a value with a unit.
 The entire library is under the **physics** namespace, and constants, as well as non SI units are under the **constants** and **units** namespaces respectively.